nuclearWinters/lerna-monorepo/README.md

 To set up the project locally:

-1. Install Docker and NodeJS 20
+1. Install Docker and Node.js 22

-2. Run `pnpm install` at root folder (this will help your IDE to apply linting)
+2. Run `make setup` at root folder (this will create a volume in Docker in which the dependencies will be stored)

-3. Run `make setup` at root folder (this will create a volume in Docker in which the dependencies will be stored)
+3. Run `make install` at root folder (this will install dependencies by using an Alpine Linux OS)

-4. Run `make install` at root folder (this will install dependencies by using an Alpine Linux OS)
+4. Run `pnpm install` at root folder (this will help your IDE to apply linting)

 5. Install [minica](https://github.com/jsha/minica) and run `minica --domains localhost`.
 Then copy `minica.pem`, `cert.pem` and `key.pem` from `minica` to `certs` project folder (this will create a self-signed certificate so node microservices can use HTTP2).